Find cheap or affordable property in Spain: strategies and tips

 However, buying off-plan also comes with risks, including construction delays and the potential for the finished property to not meet your expectations.
 Always research the developer’s track record and ensure your payments are protected by a bank guarantee.

-We have collated everything you need to know about buying an off-plan property in to one free, handy guide.
+We have collated everything you need to know about buying an off-plan property into one free, handy guide.
 Get your copy today.

 Heading off the beaten track